wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 !!! note
     We will learn more about particles in a later section.

-### Invisible main wagon "A"
+### Invisible main car "A"

 We already know that the core of a Japanese sentence is composed of:

-Main wagon "A"  | Engine "B"
+Main car "A"  | Engine "B"
 :---: | :---:
 - | -

-However, you can't always see both of them. **You can always see the engine "B", but sometimes you can't see the main wagon "A"**.
+However, you can't always see both of them. **You can always see the engine "B", but sometimes you can't see the main car "A"**.
 Why not?
-Because the main wagon became an invisible wagon.
+Because the main car became an invisible car.
 Even though you can't see it, it's still there.
-What is the invisible wagon?
+What is the invisible car?
 In English, the closest equivalent is the word "*it*".
 Let's begin by examining what "*it*" does in English.
 Let's look at the following sentence:

 - The ball rolled down the hill.
 When the ball go to the bottom, the ball hit a sharp stone.
 The ball was punctured and all the air came out of the ball.